openhybrid/documentation/10_For_Developers/01_Hardware_Interfaces.md

 ## What is a HybridObject?
 A HybridObject is a physical object which is augmented by a virtual object.
 It consists of so called **IOPoints** which can send and receive data.
 IOPoints can be interconnected so that one IOPoint's output can be used as input for a connected IOPoint.
-Additionally a HybridObject has an user interface.
+Additionally a HybridObject has a web based user interface.
 To learn more about this read:[Design_Guidelines]( http://documentation.openhybrid.org/Design_Guidelines) (NOTE: Added basic introduction)

 ## What is a hardware interface?